bitblit/Chirp/V00/README.md

  AWS creates.
 How you actually create a CNAME varies depending on your provider.
 I'll give a general overview for how to do it on GoDaddy, but how to do this on a specific provider is outside the scope of a document.
 If you don't know what a CNAME is, I suggest you read http://en.wikipedia.org/wiki/CNAME_record .

+* The AWS CLI libraries.
+Follow the installation instructions here : http://docs.aws.amazon.com/cli/latest/userguide/installing.html, when you are done, when you run **aws --version** you should get a result like *aws-cli/1.10.22 Python/2.7.10 Darwin/14.5.0 botocore/1.4.13*

 * Sorta optional: A Github account.
 If you don't already have one, they are free.
 Go to https://github.com/ and get one.
 This project works on the assumption that you won't really want to save the results, so if you are just working through